An introduction to the Slack platform

 The workspace is your sandbox, and this guide will show you some of the toys.

-In this guide, we'll give you an overview of the Slack app platform.
-We'll point you in the right direction to find out even more about each aspect along the way, helping you to build a brilliant Slack app.
+Keep reading to get an overview of our platform's features.
+We'll point you in the right direction to learn even more about each piece along the way.

 Some of these features mirror what users can do in Slack clients: